What is Nevoid Basal Cell Carcinoma Syndrome?

 - Yearly dental x-rays, beginning at age eight, to look for jaw cysts

 - At least yearly skin exams to watch for basal cell skin cancer.
-The frequency of exams will vary based on how many basal cell cancers or other skin problems a person has.
+The frequency of exams will vary based on how many basal cell cancers or other skin problems a person has excerienced.
 Early treatment of small basal cell skin cancer reduces the amount of surgery and scarring.
 Regular exams should begin by the teenage years.

 Due to the high risk for multiple skin cancers, people with NBCCS should avoid sun exposure and protect their skin when outside.
+People with NBCCS should not receive radiation therapy, as this will increase the risk of basal cell skin cancers.

 Screening recommendations may change over time as new technologies are developed and more is learned about NBCCS.
 It is important to talk to your doctor about appropriate screening tests.
-In general, if there is a good screening option that doesn't use ionizing radiation, that screening option should be used to avoid skin damage in people with NBCCS.
+In general, if there is a good screening option that doesn’t use radiation, that screening option should be used to avoid skin damage in people with NBCCS.

 Learn more about what to expect when having common tests, procedures, and scans.